-The ESA/NASA jointly-built spacecraft SoHO was launched on 2^{nd} December 1995 and it is still operational.
-Two of its goals, concerned with the solar atmosphere, are the understanding of the coronal heating and the study of the solar wind.
+the solar wind.
 These objectives underpin a detailed analysis of the solar atmosphere: the determination of plasma characteristics (temperature, density, abundance) with appropriate spatial, temporal, spectral resolution ranges in order to study its structure and evolution.
-The SUMER and CDS instruments are designed to assist this task through the detection of spectral emission lines in the extreme ultraviolet wavelength range 600-1600 Å and 150- 800 Å, including lines from ions formed in the temperature range $10^4 - \sim 10^6$ K. The SUMER spectrograph (Wilhem et al., 1995) is based on two parabolic mirrors.
+The SUMER and CDS instruments are designed to assist this task through the detection of spectral emission lines in the extreme ultraviolet wavelength range 600-1600 Å and 150-800 Å, including lines from ions formed in the temperature range $10^4 - \sim 10^6$ K. The SUMER spectrograph (15) is based on two parabolic mirrors.
 The first one projects the light from the Sun to the spectrometer entrance slit, while the second one collimates the beam that leaves the slit.
 Then this beam is deflected by a plane mirror onto a spherical concave grating.
 Two detectors (detector A and B) collect the images of the spectrometer entrance slit.
 Only one detector can be operated at a time, covering a wavelength range 780-1610 Å if the detector A is used or 660-1500 Å if the detector B is chosen instead.
-CDS (Harrison et al., 1995) is a double spectrometer, having the advantages of the wide wavelength of a grazing incidence device and the stigmatic imaging performance of a normal incidence instrument.
+CDS (16) is a double spectrometer, having the advantages of the wide wavelength of a grazing incidence device and the stigmatic imaging performance of a normal incidence instrument.
 A grazing incidence telescope feeds simultaneously a normal incidence spectrometer (NIS) and a grazing incidence spectrometer (GIS) which share a common slit.
 In the grazing incidence spectrometer, radiation is dispersed onto four detectors, GIS1, GIS2, GIS3 and GIS4, which cover respectively the wavelength ranges 151-221 Å, 256-341 Å, 393-492 Å and 659-785 Å, while, in the normal incidence spectrometer, the two NIS gratings disperse two different wavelength bands, 310-381 Å (NIS1) and 513-633 Å (NIS2).
-For their general characteristic and performance (wavelength range covered, spatial, temporal and spectral resolution), as shown in Table 3.1, SUMER and CDS represent the first thorough examination of the EUV Sun, significantly improving on past EUV space borne instrumentation (EUV OSO VII, Skylab, CHASE and SERTS).
+For their general characteristic and performance (wavelength range covered, spatial, temporal and spectral resolution), as shown in Table 4.1, SUMER and CDS represent the first thorough examination of the EUV Sun, significantly improving on past EUV space borne instrumentation (EUV OSO VII, Skylab, CHASE and SERTS).

-Hinode (Solar-B), a Japan Aerospace Exploration Agency Solar mission with USA and UK collaboration, was launched on 22^{nd} September 2006 UT.
+Hinode (Solar-B), a Japan Aerospace Exploration Agency Solar mission with USA and UK collaboration, was launched on $22^{nd}$ September 2006 UT.
 The aim of the Hinode mission is to determine the mechanisms responsible for heating the corona in active regions and in the quiet Sun, to establish the mechanisms that cause transient phenomena (flares, coronal mass ejections etc.) and to investigate processes for energy transfer from the photosphere to the corona.
-The EIS (Culhane et al., 2007) contribution to these goals involves the measurement of line intensities, Doppler velocities, line widths for the Sun's atmosphere in the wavelength ranges 170-210 Å (EISA) and 250-290 Å (EISB).
+The EIS (17) contribution to these goals involves the measurement of line intensities, Doppler velocities, line widths for the Sun's atmosphere in the wavelength ranges 170-210 Å (EISA) and 250-290 Å (EISB).
 Also these spectra will allow accurate determination of differential emission measure and element abundances within a variety of corona and transition region structures.
 The wavelength ranges discussed above and covered by the three spectrometers (SUMER, CDS and EIS) employed in this thesis work are shown in Fig. 2.5.

 The advantage in performing observations using these three instruments is that they cover all together a large range of temperatures, which is appropriate for a complete analysis of the solar atmosphere from the upper chromosphere to the corona.
 Also, they allow observation of the strong EUV resonance lines both of neutral and singly ionised helium, to which this thesis is mainly addressed.
-Accurate details on the observation data and the atomic transitions involved will be provided in chapters 3 and 4.
+Accurate details on the observation data and the atomic transitions involved will be provided in chapters 4 and 5.